 - ½ t. salt

 - Heat coconut milk over medium heat.
 Add palm sugar, salt and pumpkins, then leave simmer for 2-3 minutes.

 - Add coconut cream.
 Turn off flame and serve.

 - We took our half-day cooking course with the Lemongrass Cooking School in Bangkok, which is not far from the Khaosan Road area.
-Though we booked our course through an office in person, it seems as though you can contact them in advance at the above site.
+Though we booked our course in person at an office, it seems as though you can contact them in advance via the above website.